spell00/BERNN_MSMS/README.md

 It was designed to run on two GPUs of 24 GB each.
 If not enough GPU RAM available, modify the file to reduce the number of models trained simultaneously.
 The number of GPU can also be modified.

+Each experiment might take a few days to run.
+The results will be saved in the mlflow folder.

 ## Custom experiments
 To run with custom data, you need to change the parameter `--dataset` to `custom` and change `--path` to the path